koendv/vacuum-pump-controller/README_DEVELOPER.md

 ## Ways to save flash

-Simple measures save 11463 bytes flash.
+Simple measures to save flash.

 - The sketch uses a 24pt bitmap font to display the vacuum on an oled display.
 Fonts use a lot of flash memory, especially at larger point sizes.
 Optimize by storing only those characters actually needed.
 The font ``Veranda24ptDigits.h`` only contains the characters ``-./01234567890:``, sufficient to print positive and negative integers and floats and the time.
 Font size is 1223 bytes, a saving of 7643 bytes compared to the full font.